 Hippocket allows you to enjoy you high-speed internet connections over a 4G LTE network in forty European countries.
 It has six hours of operating time, and you can choose from plans that include either 1GB per day or unlimited data.
 With this device, everyone in your group and then some will have WiFi because you can connect up to 10 devices at the same time.
 Prior to departure, they will ship it to your personal or business address in the USA or Canada.
 When you are done with it, simply place it in the provided pre-paid return envelope and pop it in the mail.
 Great for group travel!

 Phone, Video and Messaging Apps

-Gone are the days that require you to purchase an expensive international calling plan from your cell phone provider, because voice calls over IP (VoIP) technology has come all long way.
+Gone are the days that require you to purchase an expensive international calling plan from your cell phone provider, because voice calls over IP (VoIP) technology have come all long way.
 The market has now grown to include dozens of options.
 You can even have face-to-face video conversations using your internet connection without worrying about expensive calling charge.
 Say goodbye to expensive cell service and hello free phone calls.

 WhatsApp makes it simple to keep in touch with family and friends all over the world for free.
 It is available for iPhone, Android, Mac, and Windows.
 Third parties cannot listen to your calls or see your messages because the app has end-to-end encryptions.